Lieutenant-general (Sri Lanka)

 Lieutenant general (abbreviated as Lt.
 Gen.; ලුතිනන් ජෙනරාල්) is the second-highest rank of the Sri Lanka Army and generally it is the highest active rank as the Sri Lanka army do not have any appointment in the rank of full general but in the case of the appointment of Chief of Defence Staff, the rank of full general is given (if the chief is appointed from the army and not from the navy or the air force).
 It was created as a direct equivalent of the British military rank of lieutenant general, and is considered a three-star rank.

 The rank of lieutenant general is held by the Commander of the Army.
 The rank was also held when an army officer served as the General Officer Commanding, Joint Operations Command between 1985 and 1991.

 Lieutenant-general is a superior rank to major-general, but subordinate to a full general, which is awarded to the Chief of the Defence Staff or as a ceremonial rank.
 The rank is equivalent to a vice-admiral in the Sri Lanka Navy and an air marshal in the Sri Lanka Air Force (SLAF) and the air forces of many Commonwealth countries.
 Unlike other ranks, a lieutenant-general does not have a maximum permissible service period to hold the rank before having to retire due to lack of promotion to the next rank.

 Insignia

-The rank insignia for rank is a Sri Lanka emblem over a crossed sabre and baton.
+The rank insignia for rank is a Sri Lanka emblem over a crossed kastana and baton.
 The Gorget patches of the Lieutenant General officer pattern, three gold/silver stars on scarlet background with a gold/silver button; worn on Dress No 2A, 4, 5, 5A, 6, 6A, 6B, 7 and 8.
 The commander of the army of the rank of lieutenant general would have an oak leaf chain of two oak leaves in gold colour at the bottom of their gorget patches.
 The Gorget patches of the General Officers Large/Medium patterns, of gold colour braided (bullion wire) three oak leaves on scarlet background with a gold button, worn by the officers in the rank of major general and above for Dress No1, No 3 and 3A.